-Cambridgeshire unemployment rate comparisonAn unemployment rate is ranging between 2% in South Cambridgeshire and 5.4% in Peterborough.
-UK unemployment rate is 3.8% in 2019.
+Cambridgeshire unemployment rate comparisonThe unemployment rate is ranging between 3% in East Cambridgeshire and 4.8% in Peterborough.
+The UK unemployment rate was 4.5% in 2020.

 Cambridgeshire net household income map